kokkos/kokkos-core-wiki/API-Reference/API-Alphabetical.md

+All functions and classes listed here are part of the `Kokkos::` namespace.

 |Name |Library | Category | Description                  |
 |:---------|:--------|:-----------|:----------------------------|
 |[complex](Kokkos%3A%3AComplex) | [Core](API-Core) | [Utilities](API-Utilities) | Complex numbers which work on host and device |